 This could include everything from the hardscapes to the planting plan and the lighting locations, etc. – whatever is needed reflecting our first meeting.
 In some larger jobs it may be deemed better to just put in the hardscapes first (patios, walkways, pools, patio covers, outdoor kitchens, retaining wall… etc.), before adding the planting plan.
 I like the full plan myself so you get the total vision immediately.
 Each designer sets their own presentation.

 Also the third or final payment: Now that we have gotten through the preliminary Stage 2 process, it is time to present to you the final version of the plan.
-This will usually include 3 full-size to-scale copies (usually 24″x36″) of the plan.
+This will usually include 2 full-size to-scale copies (usually 24″x36″) of the plan.
 Also, you can request a full-color version of the plan in a pdf format.
 This final plan will have all the details included to suit your individual needs.
-It will meet the requirements for you to get contractor bids, phasing in your landscape project, etc. For you DIY types, it will also be easy to implement.
-If contractor bids are required at this point, we will submit your plan to our trusted Designer’s Choice contractors or forward it to anyone you need to give a bid on your plan.
+It will meet the requirements for you to get contractor bids, phasing in your landscape project, and it will also be easy to implement.
+If contractor bids are required at this point, we will submit your plan to our trusted Designer’s Choice contractor in your area or forward it to anyone you need to give a bid on your plan.